gndclouds/logs/projects/IFTTT-Maker-Platform.md

 url:
 heroImage:
 ---
-In June 2017 I led user research phase to determine the viability of a new product called [Maker Platform](http://platform.ifttt.com/maker).
-Established and managed the first community of makers who used IFTTT.
-Documented and developed case studies to determine how IFTTT’s products could evolve to better match the demand of IOT and affiliated systems.
-Included is a selected set of work.
+Lead user research on the Maker Platform launch.
+To establish and manage the first community of makers who used IFTTT.
+Documented and developed case studies to determine how IFTTT’s products could evolve better to match the demand of IOT and affiliated systems.
+Included is a selected set of works.

 # Intro

-During my two-month contract with IFTTT I worked with the Platform team and Marketing team to research a new tool that was being released to makers called the Maker Platform.
-The tools was a variant of what was offered to IFTTT partners like Nest, Microsoft, etc. with a few modifications.
+At IFTTT I worked with the Platform team and Marketing team to research a new tool that was being released to makers called the Maker Platform.
+The means was a variant of what was offered to IFTTT partners like Nest, Microsoft, etc. with a few modifications.
 The goal was to research the product with an alpha and beta testing community as it was in active development.

 # Research
 ![[IFTTT Community Landscape.png]]